Northfleet United F.C.: History

 In 1931 the arrangement with Tottenham Hotspur was upgraded to full nursery team status and with the continuing availability of players from the Football League club 'the Cementers' won Kent based league and cup trophies in six of the next eight seasons.

 United were three-time 'double' winners of the Kent League Division 1 Championship and Kent League Cup in 1931–32, 1934–35, and 1936–37 (beating Folkestone, Gillingham and Folkestone in the cup finals).
 Additionally, they were Kent League Division 1 Championship winners in 1935–36, matching the feat of the club from 27 years previously in completing a straight hat-trick as league toppers.
 In 1937–38 Northfleet United etched their name for the last time on two trophies: the Kent Senior Cup (for the ninth occasion), after beating Dover in the final; and jointly on the Kent League Cup (for the fifth time), following a delayed drawn final, with London Paper Mills.
-The clubs best performance in the Kent Senior Shield during this period was a runners-up spot in the 1934–35 final losing to Dartford.
+The club's best performance in the Kent Senior Shield during this period was a runners-up spot in the 1934–35 final losing to Dartford.
 The two seasons without trophies in this eight season run were 1932–33 and 1933–34: in the former season 'the Fleet' were both Kent League runners-up to Margate on goal average only and losing finalists in the Kent League Cup final to Tunbridge Wells Rangers; in the latter season the team finished a distant fourth in the league rankings and were both League Cup and Kent Senior Cup losing semi-finalists.
 Owing to the existence of the nursery arrangement between Northfleet United and Tottenham Hotspur from 1937 onwards 'the Fleet' were barred from entering the FA Cup competition.

 The Last Hurrah for 'the Cementers' was winning a tenth Kent League Championship title in 1938–39 (becoming champions for the fourth occasion over 5 seasons).
 There was too a losing appearance against Dartford in the Kent Senior Shield final.
 In the nine Kent League seasons (since their return from the Southern League) between 1930–1931 and 1938–1939 the Northfleet United team scored at least 110 league goals each season, averaging 127 per season - a rate of 3.75 scored per game with 1.1 goals per game conceded.
 Although the 1939–40 Kent League season commenced it was suspended and cancelled within a month owing to the outbreak of the Second World War.
 The nursery team arrangement with Tottenham ceased too.